Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Graph polynomial and Laplacian matrix

 and hence \eqref{ShortExactHG} can be expressed as a short exact sequence

 where $\varepsilon_G$ is the composition of $\partial$ with the projection $ \Z^{V_G}\rightarrow \Z^{V'_G}$.
-With respect to the natural bases, $\varepsilon_G$ can be represented by the $(V'_G\times E_G)$ matrix
+With respect to the natural bases, $\varepsilon_G$ can be represented by the $\big(V'_G\times E_G\big)$ matrix

-where $s(e),t(e)$ denote the source and targets of $e$.
+where $s(e)$, $t(e)$ denote the source and targets of $e$.
 This is nothing other than the edge-vertex incidence matrix of $G$ in which the row corresponding to the vertex $w$ has been removed.
-Thus $L_G$ is represented by the matrix
+Thus~$L_G$ is represented by the matrix

 \begin{lem} There is a unique splitting of \eqref{reducedShortExact} over the field $\Q(x_e, e\in E_G)$, which is orthogonal with respect to the bilinear form $D_G$.
-With respect to this splitting, the diagonal matrix $D_G$ can be expressed as
+There is a basis which is adapted to this splitting in which the matrix $D_G$ is equal to

 It follows that $\det(\Lambda_G) \det(L_G)^{-1} = \prod_{e \in E_G} x_e$ and hence